 Thankfully, I have other streams of income.
 My online store does well, and has already taken over the majority of the slack that expect to lose from canceling exclusivity.
-I will keep writing and creating content here on my blog and also on Photofocus, keep on creating eBooks and preset for my store, and also plan to do a lot of traveling.
+I will keep writing and creating content here on my blog, continue creating eBooks and preset for my store, and also plan to do a lot of traveling.

 As for stock photography, I am currently considering other options for licensing my work.
 I’m really excited at the possibility of a clean, fresh start; a chance to build something from the ground up.
 Long gone are my days of photographing white-background, super-cheesy stock images.
 In fact, over the past few years I have been focusing my efforts on food photography, particularly for my stock portfolio.
 I also have succumbed to the allure of travel and landscape photography as well.
 I want to produce beautiful images that don’t just look good, but that inspire me to travel, explore, and create even more.